ppfeufer/aa-rss-to-discord/README.md

   **before** installing this app.

-### Step 0.5 - Install AA-Discordbot
+### Step 0.5: Install AA-Discordbot

 In order for this app to work, you need to install and configure [AA-Discordbot](https://github.com/pvyParts/allianceauth-discordbot) first.
 Read the instructions how to do so in the README of AA-Discordbot.

-### Step 1 - Install the Package
+### Step 1: Install the Package

-Make sure you are in the virtual environment (venv) of your Alliance Auth installation Then install the latest releast directly from PyPi.
+Make sure you're in the virtual environment (venv) of your Alliance Auth installation Then install the latest release directly from PyPi.

 ```shell
 pip install aa-rss-to-discord
 ```

-### Step 2 - Configure Alliance Auth
+### Step 2: Configure Alliance Auth

 This is fairly simple, just add the following to the `INSTALLED_APPS` of your `local.py`